NivlacSeugirdor/PhD/README.md

      Nakamura (2018).

      - [3] Folder Instances:
           .
-All instances that were used in the tests with the heuristics of PCTBP and TDOP.
+All instances that were used in the tests with the heuristics MSR_PCTBP and MSR_TDOP.
 The prizes in these instances were generated through a normal distribution.

      - [4] Folder Heuristics:
           .
-Includes the implementation of heuristics for PCTBP (folder PCTBP) and for TDOP (folder TDOP).
+Includes the implementation of heuristics for PCTBP (folder MSR_PCTBP) and for TDOP (folder MSR_TDOP).